 You would have a cropping tracker for the crops you produce on your farm

 You enter actual and forecast transactions into trackers.
 An example of how those three transactions work is below.

 You have a sheep tracker for the sheep you run on your farm

-You would enter a forecasted purchase of 500 ewes you plan on buying in next year to bolster your herd
+You would enter a forecasted purchase of 500 ewes you plan on buying next year to bolster your herd

-As the time draws closer, you’ve had a hard winter and you realise you don’t have the feed capacity to support this many new sheep, so you update this transaction in your forecasts with a purchase for less sheep - 150 ewes
+As the time draws closer, you’ve had a hard winter, and you realise you don’t have the feed capacity to support this many new sheep, so you update this transaction in your forecasts with a purchase for fewer sheep - 150 ewes

-The truck rolls in your driveway with the ewes you’ve just purchased from the yards, you enter an actual purchase for 150 ewes
+The truck rolls into your driveway with the ewes you’ve just purchased from the yards, and you enter an actual purchase for 150 ewes

 The tracker then passes this information to your preferred accounting software and other areas of Figured, providing the data required for accurate overviews and reports (both production and financial).